Cacti/documentation/Aggregate-Templates.md

 common **Graphs**.

-To create **Aggregate Graphs** that are managed through a Template, you first must create the **Aggregate Template**, and then from the Cacti **Graphs** page, you can select the **Graphs** that you want used as part of the **Aggregate**, and then select `Create Aggregate from Template` from the Cacti Actions drop-down.
+To create **Aggregate Graphs** that are managed through a Template, you first must create the **Aggregate Template**.
+Then from the Cacti **Graphs** page, you can select the **Graphs** that you want used as part of the **Aggregate**.
+You then select `Create Aggregate from Template` from the Cacti Actions drop-down.

-Once you have created your **Aggregate Graphs**, they behave like any other Cacti Graph, they can be a part of a Tree, zoomed, etc.  They have an added bonus, that you can add and remove **Graphs** from there in a very controlled way, reducing the effort to maintain them during their life-cycle.
+Once you have created your **Aggregate Graphs**, they behave like any other Cacti Graph.
+They can be a part of a Tree, zoomed, etc.  They have an added bonus - you can add and remove **Graphs** from aggregate in a very controlled way, reducing the effort to maintain them during their life-cycle.

-If you wish to change settings for **Graphs** managed by the **Aggregate Template**, simply make the changes there, and they will cascade to **Aggregate Graphs** managed by the Template.
+If you wish to change settings for **Graphs** managed by the **Aggregate Template**, simply make the changes in the **Aggregate Template**, and they will cascade to **Aggregate Graphs** managed by the Template.

 ## Aggregate Template Interface